Roginkoshy/Datastructures_solutions/README.md

-# mycodeschooldssolutions
+# Datastructures
-### My personal solutions to various topics taught in mycodeschool
+This repo consists of my personal solutions to various topics of datastructures taught in mycodeschool.